oullin/api/docs/middleware/token_middleware.md

 - In-memory state
   - Nonce cache and rate limiter are in-memory; not horizontally scalable.
 Replays could work across nodes, and failure limits won’t coordinate cluster-wide.
 - Future timestamp policy
-  - [x] disallowFuture is false by default, allowing future timestamps within skew; opens small window for limited replay across clocks.
+  - [x] disallowFuture is true by default, preventing clients from sending timestamps ahead of the server clock and reducing replay windows caused by clock drift.
 - Key rotation and key identification
   - Canonical/signature doesn’t include a key identifier (kid).
 Rotations require coordination and lookup; currently only username+public token are provided.
 - Observability and audit